-The comparison of monthly volumetric soil moisture content in study region between DBH_GW and DBH_NGW is shown in Figure 7.
-The seasonal cycle of soil moisture is clearly represented in Figure 7a.
-Due to more precipitation and more water infiltrates into the soil, soil moisture in wet seasons (i.e., May to October) is higher than that in dry seasons (i.e., November to April).
-Generally, DBH_GW tends to represent wetter soil moisture content than DBH_NGW, especially in wet seasons (shown in Figure 7b).
-The lower boundaries of soil column are gravitational free drainage and groundwater table in DBH_NGW and DBH_GW, respectively, and the soil moisture potential difference between the third soil layer and lower boundary in DBH_NGW is obvious larger than that of DBH_GW.
+The comparison of monthly volumetric soil moisture content in study region between DBH_GW and DBH_NGW is shown in Fig. 7.
+The seasonal cycle of soil moisture is clearly represented in Fig. 7 (a).
+Due to more precipitation and more water infiltrates into the soil, soil moisture in wet seasons (i.e. May to October) is higher than that in dry seasons (i.e. November to April).
+Generally, DBH_GW tends to represent wetter soil moisture content than DBH_NGW, especially in wet seasons (shown in Fig. 7(b)).
+The lower boundaries of soil column are gravitational free drainage and groundwater table in DBH_NGW and DBH_GW, respectively; and the soil moisture potential difference between the third soil layer and lower boundary in DBH_NGW is obvious larger than that of DBH_GW.
 Therefore, gravitational free drainage in DBH_NGW produces greater leakage from the bottom layer soil than DBH_GW.
-In addition, the gravitational drainage is proportional to the bottom layer soil moisture (Equation 3), thus the difference of soil moisture in DBH_GW and DBH_NGW is higher in wet seasons and reaches the most in September.
-Soil moisture continues recharging groundwater reservoir and river channels in dry seasons in DBH_GW, and the soil moisture difference decreases and almost values 0 in April.
+In addition, the gravitational drainage is proportional to the bottom layer soil moisture (Eq.3), thus the difference of soil moisture in DBH_GW and DBH_NGW is higher in wet seasons, and reaches the most in September.
+Soil moisture continues recharging groundwater reservoir and river channels in dry seasons in DBH_GW, and the soil moisture difference decreases, and almost values 0 in April.

-In terms of the annual cycle of monthly mean volumetric soil moisture (shown in Figure 8), the standard deviation and amplitude of simulated by DBH_GW are larger than these of DBH_NGW, demonstrating that the groundwater reservoir has the potential to increase soil moisture storage.
+In terms of the annual cycle of monthly mean volumetric soil moisture (shown in Fig.8), the standard deviation and amplitude of simulated by DBH_GW are larger than these of DBH_NGW, demonstrating that the groundwater reservoir have the potential to increase soil moisture storage.
 Groundwater representation in DBH model change the lower boundary of soil, and the accompanying change in soil moisture potential difference between the third soil layer and lower boundary will generate less soil drainage when compared with DBH_NGW, further leading to higher soil wetness.

-The comparison of monthly time series of ET between DBH_GW and DBH_NGW is shown in Figure 9.
+The comparison of monthly time series of ET between DBH_GW and DBH_NGW is shown in Fig. 9.
 The seasonal cycle of ET is similar to that of soil moisture.
-Actual ET in dry regions is mostly determined by soil moisture, and in the upstream of the Yellow River basin, DBH_GW trends to produce much wetter soil than DBH_NGW.
+Actual ET in dry regions is mostly determined by soil moisture, and in the upstream of the Yellow River basin, DBH_GW trend to produce much wetter soil than DBH_NGW.
+Therefore, DBH_GW simulates much larger ET than DBH_NGW and the difference reaches the peak in September.